Skip to content

 Frequently Asked Questions

-What discount do retainers usually offer?
+What discount do retainers usually involve?

-What's the main risk for freelancers?
+What is the main risk for freelancers?

-How do retainers scale?
+How do retainers scale for solo freelancers?

 Related Calculators